DYOR Partners with Ava Labs, Announces Major Developments With Matt Dyor Joining as Advisor Plus Acquisition of DYOR.com

 Boston, MA, Jan.
-27, 2025 (GLOBE NEWSWIRE) -- DYOR, the innovative cryptocurrency research and analytics platform, has announced a listing partnership with Ava Labs, the company behind the Avalanche blockchain and AVAX coin, to launch on January 25th.
-The collaboration coincides with Ava Labs’ decision to reduce gas fees on Avalanche by one-twenty-fifth, a 96% decrease and a significant move to further drive blockchain adoption and accessibility.
+28, 2025 (GLOBE NEWSWIRE) -- DYOR, the innovative cryptocurrency research and analytics platform, has announced a listing partnership with Ava Labs, a software company that supports the Avalanche blockchain, to launch on January 25th.
+The collaboration coincides with the Avalanche9000 tech upgrade that resulted in significantly reduced gas fees and a significant move to further drive blockchain adoption and accessibility.

 The announcement also marks a series of exciting developments for DYOR, including the acquisition of the premium domain DYOR.com and the appointment of Matt Dyor as an advisor.
 Dyor, who has held key roles at Google, Amazon, Microsoft and other leading tech companies, brings a wealth of expertise in scaling technology platforms and user-focused innovation.